lixi-ui/lixi-ui-vue/src/components/select/doc/index.en-US.md

 You can filter options for your desired ones.

-:::demo Adding `filterable` to `el-select` enables filtering.
+:::demo Adding `filterable` to `lx-select` enables filtering.
 By default, Select will find all the options whose `label` attribute contains the input value.
 If you prefer other filtering strategies, you can pass the `filter-method`. `filter-method` is a `Function` that gets called when the input value changes, and its parameter is the current input value.
 ```html
 <template>
   <lx-select v-model="value" filterable placeholder="Select">